VisaMadeEasy - AI Student Visa Support

 Ideating features

-I worked with the product manager to draft a backlog of features, prioritizing those with high impact for users.
+I drafted a feature backlog with my PM, prioritizing those with high impact for users.

-Based on research, I defined three main objectives for the product:
+Based on the user insights, I defined 3 main objectives for the product:

-• Timeliness: Keep students on schedule with reminders and progress tracking.
+Keep students on schedule with reminders and progress tracking

-After brainstorming ideas with team members, we decided to develop an AI-powered management tool that organizes documents and deadlines in one place, powered by a chatbot that provides accurate, updated immigration guidance.
+An AI-powered management tool that organizes documents and deadlines in one place, while providing accurate immigration guidance.

 Compared to a traditional information-sharing forum, this product directly addresses information accuracy and organization for users, while keeping the experience simple and intuitive.

-After narrowing our focus to an AI-powered management tool, we intentionally left out these factors:
+After narrowing our focus, we intentionally left out these factors:

 users prep them outside the tool, we just guide what to gather